siderolabs/talos/website/content/docs/v1.0/Introduction/getting-started.md

 ### `talosctl`

- `talosctl` is a CLI tool which interfaces with the Talos API in an easy manner.
+The `talosctl` tool provides a CLI tool which interfaces with the Talos API in an easy manner.
-It also includes a number of useful options for creating and managing clusters.
+It also includes a number of useful tools for creating and managing your clusters.

 You should install `talosctl` before continuing: